The South Island's spectacular and beautiful landscape includes vast mountain chains, rugged coastlines, deeply indented fiords and lush rainforest.

 Day 9: Mt Cook National Park

-Hooker valley hike, Or: Try Tasman Glacier Snow Shoeing, and Stargazing
+Hooker valley hike, (Or: Try Tasman Glacier Snow Shoeing and Stargazing - extra charge)

 Day 10: Mt Cook - Tekapo - Christchurch departure